 “Because it’s cute.”
 I admitted with a grin.

 The waiter returned and Jongin paid, urging the young man to hurry.
 As soon as the waiter came back with the receipt Jongin quickly signed and left him a considerable tip.
 Jongin stood and slipped on his suit jacket as slowly as possible.
 Before I could lift a finger, Jongin was at my side offering me his hand.
-The soft smile that rarely left when we were together was on his lips again and a twinkle reached his eyes.
+The soft smile that rarely left his mouth when we were together was on his lips again and a twinkle reached his eyes.
 There was no way for me to refuse his hand.
 As soon as I was standing, I moved to drop his hand but Jongin’s grip held tight.